obiba/amber-doc/collect-user-guide/index.rst

 Requirements
 ------------

-This web interface is a javascript application requiring a modern web browser.
+This web interface is a JavaScript application requiring a modern web browser.
 There is no requirement regarding the operating system: it can be either a desktop or a mobile one.

 Installation
 ------------